-The Synopsys Silicon Valley Science and Technology Outreach Foundation supports students and teachers engaged in project-based learning at schools in Silicon Valley and across California, and encourages participation in science fairs.
+The Synopsys Silicon Valley Science and Technology Outreach Foundation enables and celebrates students and teachers engaged in project-based learning at schools across California, and parts of Oregon and encourages participation in science fairs.

-Founded in July 1999, the Synopsys Outreach Foundation offers a program of teacher support and training, support to schools for materials and equipment, and incentives for teachers and students developing science projects.
+Founded in July 1999, the Synopsys Outreach Foundation offers materials and equipment to schools, and offers incentives for teachers and students developing science projects.

-The Foundation annually supports over 150,000 students and teachers engaged in project-based learning at public and private not-for-profit 501(c)(3) schools in California, and select schools affiliated with regional offices of Synopsys, Inc.
+The Foundation annually enables an estimated 150,000 students and teachers engaged in project-based learning at public schools and private non-profit schools with 501(c)(3) status in California, and select schools affiliated with regional offices of Synopsys, Inc. in Hillsboro, Oregon.

-The Synopsys Outreach Foundation serves as the major sponsor of the Synopsys Silicon Valley Science and Technology Championship (the regional fair for students in Santa Clara County (CA.)), the Synopsys Sonoma County (CA.) Science Fair, The Synopsys Sacramento (CA.) Regional Science & Engineering Fair, The Synopsys Alameda County (CA) Science & Engineering Fair, sciencepalooza! (a science fair for students in the East Side Union High School District of San Jose), and supports numerous science fairs at the district, middle and elementary school levels.
+The Synopsys Outreach Foundation serves as the major sponsor of the Synopsys Silicon Valley Science and Technology Championship (the regional fair for students in Santa Clara County (CA)), the Synopsys Sonoma County (CA) Science Fair, The Synopsys Sacramento (CA) Regional Science & Engineering Fair, The Synopsys Alameda County (CA) Science & Engineering Fair, sciencepalooza! (a science fair for students in the East Side Union High School District of San Jose), and enables numerous science fairs at the district, middle and elementary school levels.

-Additional Foundation programs and competitions include The Advanced Science Research Facility, The Advanced Science Research Class, SuperSchool teacher training seminars, the Synopsys Outreach Foundation n + 1 Prize, Science Fair 101 for Parents and donations of science project poster boards and data collecting devices to eligible schools across California.
+Additional Foundation programs and competitions include The Advanced Science Research Facility, The Advanced Science Research Class, SuperSchool teacher training seminars, the Synopsys Outreach Foundation n + 1 Prize and Science Fair 101 for Parents.

 Officers and Board of Directors